renjohn/SitefinityQuantumDocker/README.md

 # Sitefinity Quantum Website built with Docker
 ## Sitefinity Version 14.1.784
 This repository contains a fully functioning Sitefinty 14 CMS instance running the Quantum example site.
 This solution can be brought up in a mins to help with demos or training.
-This is based on the [Quantum Sample](https://github.com/Sitefinity/Telerik.Sitefinity.Samples.Quantum/#net-core-renderer-setup) and the base [Sitefinity Docker Repo](https://github.com/renjohn/SitefinityDocker)
+This is based on the [Quantum Sample](https://github.com/Sitefinity/Telerik.Sitefinity.Samples.Quantum/#net-core-renderer-setup) and the base [Sitefinity Docker Repo](https://github.com/renjohn/SitefinityDocker).
+This repository was forked from the Quantum Sample and is maintained [Allegiance Group](https://www.teamallegiance.com).

-## Prerequisites
+### Prerequisites

 Hardware Requirements:
 * 40GB Free space